MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 ## Install or run in Azure Cloud Shell

-The easiest way to get started with the Azure CLI is by running it in an Azure Cloud Shell environment through your browser.
+The easiest way to learn how to use the Azure CLI is by running it in an Azure Cloud Shell environment through your browser.
 To learn about Cloud Shell, see  [Quickstart for Bash in Azure Cloud Shell](/azure/cloud-shell/quickstart).

 When you're ready to install the CLI, see the [installation instructions](install-azure-cli.md).